howsoai/platform-installation-examples/oidc/troubleshooting.md

 ```sh
 400 Client Error: Bad Request for url: https://myidp.example.com/oauth2/wrong/v1/userinfo
 ```
-Indicating issues with the end points in the OIDC configuration.
+Indicating issues with the endpoints in the OIDC configuration.

 #### Scope issues

+Scopes are the permissions that the Howso Platform is requesting from the IdP.
+Typically the default scopes should not need to be altered.

 Empty or incorrect scopes will likely show up during the IDP authorization, and appear as [Authentication Errors](#authentication-errors).
 However, if your IdP requires extra scopes from the default `openid profile email`, those may appear as server errors, as they result in issues when calling the `userinfoEndpoint` or the `tokenEndpoint`.